| Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 | |

 Former RTS Link Rolling Stock

-However, technical changes to the project initiated by Malaysia to reduce project cost led to the full decoupling of the RTS Link from the Thomson East Coast Line, thus precluding the use of CT251 trains on the RTS Link.
-The RTS Link would be built as a medium-capacity MRT line, similar to the Jurong Region Line (JRL) and its Hyundai Rotem CJ151 rolling stock.
+However, technical changes to the project initiated by Malaysia to reduce project cost led to the full decoupling of the RTS Link from the Thomson-East Coast Line, thus precluding the use of T251 trains on the RTS Link.
+The RTS Link would be built as a medium-capacity MRT line, similar to the Jurong Region Line (JRL) and its Hyundai Rotem J151 rolling stock.
 These plans were affirmed in the Restated Bilateral Agreement signed on 30 July 2020.

 Current Design

-All CT251 trains are comprised of four cars with open gangway connections between all cars.
+All T251 trains are comprised of four cars with open gangway connections between all cars.
 Each car has five doors on each side, instead of four on other MRT trains, to facilitate quicker and smoother boarding and alighting.
-The interior features longitudinal seating, with tip-up seats for additional standing space (future units).
+The interior features longitudinal seating, with tip-up seats for additional standing space (for some trains).
 Perch seats were also included at the ends of train carriages, similar to C951 trains on the Downtown Line.

 Each train car features a different colour scheme.
 Seats next to each door are designated as priority seats and use a different colour.

-Two of the CT251 trains would also be fitted with the automatic track inspection system, comprising cameras, lasers and sensors which would help to detect defects on the tracks, such as rail cracks, missing track-rail fasteners or even foreign objects.
+Two of the T251 trains (trainsets PV12 & PV13; on cars 2o123 & 20133) are be fitted with the automatic track inspection system, comprising cameras, lasers and sensors which would help to detect defects on the tracks, such as rail cracks, missing track-rail fasteners or even foreign objects.

 Train Formation

-Each four-car trainset is formed of two driving trailers (DT), one motor car (M) and one trailer car (T).
-As such, the running configuration of a CT251 trainset is DM1–M–T–DM2.
+A T251 trainset consists of two driving trailers (DT), one intemediate motor car (M) and one trailer car (T).
+The formation of a T251 trainset is therefore arranged as DM1–M–T–DM2.
+A total of 91 T251 trainsets, comprising 364 cars altogether, operate on the Thomson-East Coast Line.

 Train Delivery